 The state’s program will launch in two phases: 1) funding the trust, and 2) paying benefits to eligible workers.
-The trust will be funded by a combination of employer contributions and withholding from employees’ paychecks, starting on July 1, 2019.
-Regulations spelling out program details are due in March 2019.
-Here’s what we know so far.
+The trust will be funded by a combination of employer contributions and withholding from employees’ paychecks, starting on October 1, 2019 (originally July 1, 2019, but MA state officials agreed on a six month extension on June 11, 2019).
+Here are the details:

 Employers with at least 25 employees must contribute up to 0.63% of wages (to a maximum of the Social Security wage base).
 Employers can reduce their share of that amount by shifting to employees, through payroll deductions, the entire cost of the family leave portion of the benefit, and up to 40% of the medical leave portion.